jomurgel/postcss-unit-conversion/README.md

 Tests the code example above.
 Will test against options provided in your post css setup.

 See [PostCSS] docs for examples for your environment.

+## Roadmap
+- Add ignore option to ignore conversion of certain elements or classes.